Substance Abuse - What Drives Alcohol Addiction

 Disrupting The Sleep Cycle

-“It’s a case of a cat chasing its tail,” said Dwayne W. Godwin, PhD, associate professor of neurobiology and anatomy.
+“It’s a case of a cat chasing its tail,” said Dwayne W. Godwin, PhD, professor of neurobiology and anatomy.

 “While in the short term alcohol can make you fall asleep faster,” he said, “there are severe disruptions in the quality and pattern of sleep caused by alcohol.